 Should Strangles infection be identified or if indeed it is suspected while awaiting a diagnosis, then it is important to separate the horses into the following groups using a “traffic light” type system:

 Yard owners should implement a strict quarantine procedure for new arrivals to the yard, not just for Strangles risks, but also for worming, influenza, and ectoparasites.
-A clear blood test (for Strangles) can be requested before accepting a new horse on to the premises, and on some yards a further blood sample may be requested at the end of the 14 day isolation period to ensure that the horse has not become infected in the time in between taking the first blood sample and moving to the new yard.
+A clear blood test (for Strangles) can be requested before accepting a new horse on to the premises, and on some yards a further blood sample may be requested at the end of the 14 day isolation period (so from Day 15 onwards) to ensure that the horse has not become infected in the time in between taking the first blood sample and moving to the new yard.

 Yard owners are also strongly advised to consider biosecurity management plans in the event of an outbreak.
 It is critical that rapid isolation of infected and at risk animals takes place to prevent further spread of the disease.
 A delay whilst this is investigated could mean the difference between movement restrictions on the yard for a few weeks or for many months.
 Strict hygiene and biosecurity plays an essential role in preventing and controlling this disease.